 Continue adding and removing app pins until your Start menu is fully customized.
 You can rearrange app pins by clicking, holding, and dragging the pin into place.
 Here is my finished Start menu layout.

-With our Start menu customized, we’ll use Robocopy to copy the start.bin file, which contains all the changes we made.
+With our Start menu customized, we’ll use Robocopy to copy the start.bin file, which contains the Start menu layout captured from the reference user.
 The start.bin file is located at:

 C:\Users\<username>\AppData\Local\Packages\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\LocalState